wookwank/detection/README.md

 ### Threshold Settings

-In order to customize the behavior of the system, you can adjust the following threshold settings:
+In order to customize the behavior of the model, you can adjust the following threshold settings:

 - **DUP_DIST_THRES**: This threshold defines the maximum distance (in meters) between two objects to consider them as duplicated.
 Adjust this value according to your specific requirements.
 For example, setting it to 2 meters will consider objects closer than 2 meters as duplicates.

 - **DATA_TIMEOUT**: If the data frame is behind the current time by more than this threshold (in seconds), it will be ignored.
 Set it to -1 to disable this feature.
 This setting is useful for filtering out outdated data.
 For example, setting it to 300 seconds will ignore data frames older than 5 minutes.
+Make sure to test the system with different threshold values to ensure optimal performance for your use case.

 ## Testing